 You may have heard of the words “FileVault” and “encryption” relating to your Mac’s hard drive, and you may be wondering if you should use this higher level of security and if it is easy to implement.
 The answer to all of this is “yes”.
-Even though you’ve already protected your Mac with a login password, encryption takes your safety and security to a whole new level.
+Even though you’ve already protected your Mac with a login password, you can encrypt your Mac’s hard drive and take your safety and security to a whole new level.

 How does Encryption work?

 Encryption is industrial-level protection for your drive, such that probably no one, short of the NSA, would be able to retrieve your data should your device be lost or stolen.
 Apple has really improved their full-disk encryption in the last years (known as FileVault) so that it is easy to set up, and using it is basically transparent to the user.

 About the only difference a user will notice is that upon boot-up, you will be asked for your login password right away, as that is required to unencrypt the entire drive.